IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

  Liberty’s server configuration file, server.xml, which was generated by Transformation Advisor.

     **Congratulations\!
-You have just installed Liberty in the “lab\_1010” directory using the archive install method**.
+You have just installed Liberty using the archive install method**.

-## Create a new Liberty server that will be used to run the sample application, “PlantsByWebSphere”
+## Create a new Liberty server that will run the sample application, “PlantsByWebSphere”

 1. From the terminal window, ensure you are at the Liberty runtime installation directory